jbis9051/JamesSOBot/docs/CHAT_API.md

 await this.mainPage.click('#submit-button');
 ```

-Instead you can make a `POST` request to `/users/login`.
-If you are using this
+Alternatively, you can make a `POST` request to `/users/login`.
+If you are using
-method you MUST submit the fkey (CSRF token).
-This is located in a hidden input
+this method you MUST submit the fkey (CSRF token).
+This is located in a hidden
-field with the `name` as `fkey`.
+input field with the `name` as `fkey`.

 ```javascript
 const resp = /* request to /users/login */;